digicatapult/veritable-poc/README.md

 ---

-## Fly2Plan Three Agent SSI Demo: Details About the Frontend
+## Veritable Three Agent SSI Demo: Details About the Frontend

 The table below, shows information about the central frontend GUI web service ( it is important to note, here, this service is not containerised ).